EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Methodology

 \begin{corollary}[Interference bound] Define $\mC_t \coloneq \big[\mR_1^\star,\;\mR_2^\star,\;\dots,\;\mR_t^\star\big]\!\in\!\R^{d\times M}$.
 Let $\bm{\Delta}$ be any future edit with $\left\|\bm{\Delta}\right\|_2\le \Gamma$, where $\Gamma > 0$.
 Then

 so the worst-case interference is controlled by the cumulative projector approximation error. \end{corollary}

-\begin{remark}[Numerical truncation] In finite precision, it is standard to discard tiny singular values attributable to data noise or rounding errors when forming $\mQ_j$ to stabilize the update toward the "ideal" SVD.
+\begin{remark}[Numerical truncation] In finite precision, one can stabilize the update toward the "ideal" SVD by discarding tiny singular values due to data noise or rounding errors from forming $\mQ_j$.
 After truncation, $\mP_{t-1}$ remains a controlled approximation of the ideal projector, with deviation governed by the spectral gap at the truncation index and the discarded tail energy (truncated small singular values)~\citep{wedin1972perturbation,davis1970rotation}. \end{remark}